t-guan/t-guan.github.io/_projects/(1) Nectarfy.md

 - Monitor internal vibration
 - Notify user of full beehive

 There features were rudimentary at best, and was done between myself and a classmate as an exercise in firmware development.
+We used an TI MSP430 and wrote firmware to control a load cell, a servo, and other various sensors.
+I developed UI and most of the mechanical mechanisms using a combination of woodworking and 3D printing.

  At first, it was a simple beehive with a weight